 In Pioneer Woman’s Pam’s Pie Tutorial, Pam uses parchment paper.
 I haven’t tried this method but I believe I would prefer using the cling films method as I can see the pastry easily.

 To line the pastry into the flan tin, you can then either transfer the pastry with a rolling pin (remove cling films first) ~ I actually haven’t tried this method OR you can remove just 1 cling film and carry the pastry on the other cling film to the pan and flip it slowly while taking care of the center.

 Then gently press the side and bottom so that the pastry won’t shrink during baking (make sure no air pocket).

 Now here’s another good tip which I got from Joy of Baking.
 If you want to eliminate the use of baking beans altogether, freezing pastry (for 15 minutes) instead of chilling will prevent it from puffing up during baking.
 Since I’m a lazy lazy girl (me think using beans is tedious), I’ve tried this method for the tart and tartlets and it works!

-Now bake in 190oC for 10 minutes.
+Now bake at 190oC for 10 minutes.
 Reduce to 180oC and bake for 5 minutes more.
-Remove from oven and let it cool on wire rack.
+Remove from oven and cool on wire rack.

 Now we’re ready to make the custard filling.

-Next cook in low heat stirring with a whisk for 2 minutes.
+Now cook it over low heat while stirring with a whisk for about 2 minutes.

 Lastly pour custard into pastry shell immediately.
 You need to act fast here because once the custard form a layer of skin, you won’t get a smooth/pretty vanilla custard tart.